-Seiren Group established a medium-term policy promoting “reform into a 21st century company!” and is working on its medium-term business strategy, the pillars of which are “expansion into new business fields” and “global business expansion,” in order to ensure that it always meet its customers’ needs, to secure stable revenue, and to achieve continuous growth even in a continuously changing business environment.
-Additionally, we are promoting enhancement of our corporate culture through such things as development of the human resources required to implement our medium-term business strategy and improvement of our organizational functions along with strengthening our earning capacity through improvement of productivity, improvement and promotion of operational efficiency, and cost reduction.
-Furthermore, we conducted a merger and business review of our group affiliates to further improve our business efficiency.
+Under these circumstances, Seiren Group, with “Reform into a 21st century company!” as its medium-term policy, is working on its medium-term business strategy, the pillars of which are the “creation of new business” and “global business expansion,” in order to ensure that it always meets its customers’ needs, to secure stable revenue, and to achieve continuous growth even in a continuously changing business environment.
+Further, we are promoting enhancement of our corporate structure by implementing measures such as development of human resources required to carry out our medium-term business strategy and improvement of our organizational functions, along with strengthening our earning capacity through productivity improvement, operation efficiency improvement and streamlining, and thorough cost reduction.

-In regard to our consolidated business performance in the second quarter, net sales were 46.347 billion yen (13.5% increase compared with the same period last year), operating income was 2.285 billion yen (62.4% increase compared with the same period last year), ordinary income was 2.28 billion yen (49.7% increase compared with the same period last year), and net income was 1.222 billion yen (34.0% increase compared with the same period last year).
-We will continue to work towards our aim of being a “21st century company” by steadily performing our tasks without relaxing the hand of reform.
+With regard to our consolidated business performance in the current second quarter, net sales were 50.311 billion yen (7.6% increase compared with the previous corresponding quarter), operating income was 2.820 billion yen (21.1% increase compared with the previous corresponding quarter), ordinary income was 3.117 billion yen (18.9 % increase compared with the previous corresponding quarter), and net income was 1.978 billion yen (33.3% increase compared with the previous corresponding quarter).